ArchiveBox/ArchiveBox/README.md

 The balance between the permanence and ephemeral nature of content on the internet is part of what makes it beautiful.
 I don't think everything should be preserved in an automated fashion--making all content permanent and never removable, but I do think people should be able to decide for themselves and effectively archive specific content that they care about.

-Because modern websites are complicated and often rely on dynamic content, ArchiveBox archives the sites in **several different formats** beyond what public archiving services like Archive.org and Archive.is save.
+Because modern websites are complicated and often rely on dynamic content, ArchiveBox archives the sites in **several different formats** beyond what public archiving services like Archive.org/Archive.is save.
 Using multiple methods and the market-dominant browser to execute JS ensures we can save even the most complex, finicky websites in at least a few high-quality, long-term data formats.
-All the archived links are stored by date bookmarked in `./archive/<timestamp>`, and everything is indexed nicely with SQLite3, JSON, and HTML files.

 ## Comparison to Other Projects